McMahonLab/Scripts/MetaPathways/MetaPathwaysProtocol.md

 ## Phase 1: Pre-Processing

 1. Prior to running MetaPathways, reserve space on the server!
-  * MetaPathways requires 1 processor, consumes 5GB of RAM, and takes about 40 minutes per MB of sequence.
+  * MetaPathways requires 1 processor, consumes 5GB of RAM, and takes up to 30 minutes per MB of sequence.
   * This is an example of a [good reservation](https://www.google.com/calendar/event?action=TEMPLATE&tmeid=YmRlMWlzMjlkYjU5ODRmdGpsc2syODczdmsgYXU1cW9kMHE0bWNyZWM5MXJ2cjFmbXV1NzBAZw&tmsrc=au5qod0q4mcrec91rvr1fmuu70%40group.calendar.google.com).

 2. On Zissou, check the inputs and outputs of all previous runs, by examining the contents of the following directories: